 Article 6 of the IIBA details Heritage River planning and management and ensures the appropriate consideration of Inuit Qaujimajatuqangit in all aspects of decision making related to the Heritage Rivers.
-It also requires that the signatory Parties and a representative from each adjacent community meet annually around March of each year, or what times suits the signatories best, to review implementation against the objectives of the IIBA, and to propose any amendments as may be necessary to better meet them or to mitigate new or unforeseen impacts.
+It also requires that the signatory Parties and a representative from each adjacent community meet annually around March of each year to review implementation against the objectives of the IIBA, and to propose any amendments as may be necessary to better meet them or to mitigate new or unforeseen impacts.